Woodland, farmland, sea and quay

 If you stroll along Towan beach in the very early morning in fine weather, you can enjoy the peaceful sunrise over the waves.
 Look out for oystercatchers, dunlin, sanderling and overwintering gulls.

 Eventually you reach a wooden gate onto Killigerran Head.
 Continue along the coastpath until you reach a pink way-marker pointing right.
-The track leads away from the sea, up through fields (often with grazing cattle), to a style in the hedge.
+The track leads away from the sea, up through fields (often with grazing cattle), to a gate in the hedge.

 Enjoy the views from Killigerran Head across Gerrans Bay to Nare Head and Gull Rock, and the Dodman further on; on the clearest days, Rame Head can just be made out, long and low on the horizon.